 This CML, of course, corresponds to the case of independence between each pair of observations from the same individual.
-As we will indicate later, the above CML estimator is consistent.
+As we will indicate later, the above CML estimator is consistent even when there is dependence among the observations of the individual.
 However, this approach, in general, does not estimate the parameters representing the dependence effects across choices of the same individual (i.e., only a subset of the vector θ is estimable).
 A third approach to estimating the parameter vector θ in the repeated unordered choice case is to define the events in the CML as the pairwise observations across all or a subset of the choice occasions of the individual.
 For presentation ease, assume that all pairs of observations are considered.
 This leads to a pairwise CML function contribution of individual q as follows: